The Importance Of Great Imagery

 There’s a saying that ‘a picture is worth a thousand words’

 As an agency that works with numerous clients in a variety of sectors, we’re well aware of the attention that great imagery receives.
-We’re also mindful of the impact that neglecting to use high-quality images can have on a business’ brand, and its visual communication — this generally covers social media platforms such as Facebook, Instagram, Twitter, Snapchat, LinkedIn, and of course your website.
+We’re also mindful of the impact that neglecting to use high-quality images can have on a business’s brand, and its visual communication — this generally covers social media platforms such as Facebook, Instagram, Twitter, Snapchat, LinkedIn, and of course your website.

 Carefully chosen pictures and visual images really do have the capability to communicate a message, grab a reader’s attention, tell a story, and even compel the reader to respond.
 If a website is to be successful then it’s essential that it’s populated with unique, relevant and quality content.

 If you’re serious about the potential of your website then avoid low-resolution images entirely.
-Invest in a professional photographer, and you’ll benefit from the talents of someone who can take authentic and artistically edited photos, which are then used only on your website.
+Invest in a professional photographer, and you’ll benefit from the talents of someone who can make authentic and artistically edited photos, which are then used only on your website.
 It’s both unique and personal.

 In an age when every smartphone has a camera, it’s simple for anyone to download image editing applications, and then instantly share them on a number of social media platforms — the humble photo has become quite derivative and an almost throwaway commodity.

 Many websites still fail to take advantage of compelling images, and they tend to waffle on to their detriment.
-If you have a website which uses text and imagery effectively, then it’s more likely that the user will stay there.
+If you have a website that uses text and imagery effectively, then it’s more likely that the user will stay there.
 Who wants to read a wall of text after all?
 Websites are no longer just a portal to a product or a service they’re digital experiences.
 The aim of any business wanting to succeed online is to make everything as engaging, and as memorable as possible.

 Emotion is a powerful feeling which can be utilised to influence buying habits through well-targeted imagery when showing merchandise on your website.
-Positive imagery creatives a similar emotion, and this works.
+Positive imagery creates a similar emotion, and this works.
 Think long and hard about the imagery used on your website.

-Contact us at Verse, and we can discuss how images can displayed in a number of ways.
-From the movement of imagery, to interactive elements, and how these feed into the overall user experience.
+Contact us at Verse, and we can discuss how images can be displayed in a number of ways.
+From the movement of imagery to interactive elements, and how these feed into the overall user experience.
 The opportunities for harnessing the right approach to image use are endless, and it comes down to how you wish to present them to your customer.

 For more information on how you can harness the power of memorable visual content across all your published media, get in touch with us at Verse.